Code-Institute-Submissions/DennisSchenkel-PP2/README.md

 The process of deploying the website are as followed:
 - When logged in to GitHub, the 'Settings' navigation item is to find in the top navigation bar.
 This has to selected.
 - On the then opening page is a navigation bar on the left side.
 Here choose 'Pages'.
-- In the now opening settings page the  following settings habe to be made.
+- In the now opening settings page the  following settings have to be made.
 - In the dropdown menu choose 'Deploy from branch'.
-- In the first dropdown below chooss 'main'.
+- In the first dropdown below choose 'main'.
-- In the secon dropdown choose '/root'.
+- In the second dropdown choose '/root'.
-- After saving these settings the page is deployed.
+- After saving these settings, the page is deployed.
 - GitHub needs a few seconds and after refreshing the page a button to the deployed page is displayed in the top with 'Visit site' on it.

 [Find the deployed project here](https://dennisschenkel.github.io/PP2/)